TijanaJelic/MERN-stack-rent-data-app/README.md

 ## Installation

+To run and edit the project follow the instructions below:
+- Clone the project
+- Follow the instructions in the console
+- Navigate to the backend folder `cd backend`
+- Install the dependencies `npm install`
+- Add env file in which you will store your db URI as RENTDATA_DB_URI and port as PORT
+- Run the server `npm run dev`
+- Go to the root folder `cd ..`
+- Navigate to the frontend folder `cd frontend`
-After cloning the project, install the dependencies `npm install` and run the project `npm start`.
+- Install the dependencies `npm install`
+- Add env file in which you will store API URL as REACT_APP_API_URL
+- Run the project `npm start`